-Our plan on this particular day was to drive the length of the park, have dinner in Grand Lake (we had never been!) and then head back to Denver to check in to a hotel near the airport before flying out the next morning.
+Our plan on this particular day was to drive the length of the park, have dinner in Grand Lake (we had never been!) and then head back to Denver to check in to a hotel near the airport before dropping our rental car and flying out the next morning.

 Finding a parking spot was easy, which was a welcome relief after dealing with crowds at the Alpine Visitor Center earlier that day and crowds in the Bear Lake Corridor the prior couple of days.

 Visitors will find grills, picnic tables and restroom facilities at the parking lot.

 A short stroll (10 minutes, if that) will lead you down from the parking area to the path that wraps around the lake.